-• Do not use file attachments for discussions.

-• You must post your original discussion message before you will be able to see the posts of other students.

-• Be made before the deadline stated on the course calendar/checklist.

-Contain a minimum of 200-300 words.

-• Be thoughtful, organized, and analyze the information in the video/prompt.

-• Demonstrate an understanding of the video/prompt and the course material.
-Each video/prompt is chosen because it illustrates at least one topic in the chapter(s) covered for the grading period.
-You are to identify and discuss the topic(s) that are shared content of the video/prompt and the course material.
-Base your discussion post on the material you have read AND watched.
-Show me you have read and understand the course material in your post.

-• Contain more than just your opinion: justify your statements using course materials.

-• Do NOT simply state a recap of the video/prompt.
-Everyone should have watched/read the material and I am looking for a deeper level of thought than just stating what was in the video/prompt.

-• Incorporate and cite information from the textbook, outside academic sources, credible websites, etc. Textbook citations should include the page number(s) and other sources should include citations to show where you located the information.
-Note: Wikipedia is NOT an academic source.

-• You may include personal experiences and/or reactions.
-CAUTION: remember to use the sociological perspective in all of your course work.

-• Utilize appropriate language, grammar, and spelling
+- Do not use file attachments for discussions. - You must post your original discussion message before you will be able to see the posts of other students. - Be made before the deadline stated on the course calendar/checklist. - Contain a minimum of 250 words. - Be thoughtful, organized, and analyze the information in the video/prompt. - Demonstrate an understanding of the video/prompt and the course material. - Contain more than just your opinion: justify your statements using course materials. - Do NOT simply state a recap of the video/prompt.
+Everyone should have watched/read the material and I am looking for a deeper level of thought than just stating what was in the video/prompt. - Incorporate and cite information from the textbook, outside academic sources, credible websites, etc. Textbook citations should include the page number(s) and other sources should include citations to show where you located the information.
+Note: Wikipedia is NOT an academic source. - You may include personal experiences and/or reactions.
+CAUTION: remember to use the sociological perspective in all your course work. - Utilize appropriate language, grammar, and spelling